eclipse-iofog/helm/README.md

 ```bash
 iofogctl deploy agent -n iofog-test my-first-agent --user username --host 1.2.3.4 --key-file /home/username/.ssh/agent-key
 ```

+## Testing ioFog Stack With Agent

+This is a short guide how to run [ioFog smoke tests](https://github.com/eclipse-iofog/test-runner) on your ioFog installation.
+These tests require one ioFog Agent to be provisioned as well as SSH access to the Agent.

 ### Credentials For ioFog Agent Tests